majidstd/terraform-vms-httpd/README.md

 - vSphere 6.7 or higher
 - Terraform v0.15.2 or higher
 - Ansible 2.10.2
-- AppDynamics controller instance along with its credentials

 - A virtual machine template with CentOS 8.2 installed as the guest OS

 ## Credentials